 The provisions that relate to retailer consolidated billing are set out in sections 7.1 to 7.1.3.
 If a consumer is being billed by way of retailer consolidated billing, the distributor shall bill the designated retailer for all competitive and non-competitive electricity costs incurred on behalf of the consumer, calculated in accordance with the provisions outlined in Chapters 3 and 4.
-A distributor shall not directly bill a consumer who is to be billed under retailer-consolidated billing.
+A distributor shall not directly bill a consumer who is to be billed under retailer-consolidated billing except for certain customer-specific, irregularly recurring, miscellaneous, non-energy charges that have been itemized in a list provided to a retailer by a distributor.
+Charges described in section 9.3 of the Electricity Distribution Rate Handbook, with the exception of charges described in section 9.3.15, shall be billed by the retailer.